vishali-u/DiffCoExpr/README.md

     between expression level of two genes across two different conditions or two different cell types.

-The package also contains one scRNA sequencing dataset, for which there are three files (barcodes.tsv, genes.tsv, and matrix.mtx).
+The package also contains one scRNA-seq dataset, for which there are three files (barcodes.tsv, genes.tsv, and matrix.mtx).
 Refer to package vignettes for more details.
 An overview of the package is illustrated below.